LoboAdrian/my-dash/README.md

 #### How ???  just register at [my-dash](https://bothacks.loboadrian.repl.co)

 ### Features:
-- Inbuilt zoom meetings dashboard
+- Inbuilt zoom meetings and google meet dashboard
 - Inbuilt TODO lists

 ######  Click on login button to see all festures.